At a Glance

-How You Can Help Your Child Follow Social Rules
+How to Help Your Child Follow Social Rules

 You can start by breaking down social rules in ways your child can understand and practice.
-Role-playing games can be a good way to model appropriate behavior and help him practice responding to different social situations.
+Role-playing games are a good way to model behavior and help your child practice responding to different social situations.
 You can also use your child’s favorite TV shows to focus on reading body language and other social cues.

 Are you unsure why your child is having a hard time with social rules?
 Understanding what’s behind your child’s trouble with social skills can help you find the best ways to help.